Continuous deployment of containerized applications using GitLab

 After you save the

-.gitlab-ci.ymlconfiguration file, the build scenario will start.
+.gitlab-ci.ymlconfiguration file, the build pipeline will start.
 To check its results, select Build on the left-hand panel in thegitlab-testproject, then select Pipelines from the drop-down menu, and wait for both build stages to complete successfully. -

-To check how the created application is running in your Managed Service for Kubernetes cluster, view its container logs:
+To check how the application is running in your Managed Service for Kubernetes cluster, view its container logs:

 kubectl logs deployment/hello-world-deployment -n hello-worldResult: